gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 This includes the infamous IE11, but also some built-in mobile browsers.

-Overall, these browsers account for up to 5% of active users, but this percentage can be much lower or much higher, depending on the specific demographics your product is targeting.
+These browsers account for up to 5% of active users, but this percentage can be much lower or much higher, depending on the specific demographics your product is targeting.

 If you’re, say, writing a tech blog, it’s not something you have to worry about.
 But a government service, a pension fund, or a bank might have stricter requirements.
 ## Classic